 - Awards ceremonies

-Great keynote speakers can attract guests, engage and entertain your audience, reinforce key event themes, inspire your guests and offer unique and actionable insight, and provide valuable takeaways that will make your event stand out.
+Great corporate keynote speakers can attract guests, engage and entertain your audience, reinforce key event themes, inspire your guests and offer unique and actionable insight, and provide valuable takeaways that will make your event stand out.
 But here’s the challenge: finding the right keynote speaker can sometimes feel like an overwhelming task.

-While there are thousands of keynote speakers in North America spanning every industry, interest, and background imaginable, that doesn’t necessarily mean it’s going to be easy to identify and secure the one for your event.
+While there are thousands of corporate keynote speakers in North America spanning every industry, interest, and background imaginable, that doesn’t necessarily mean it’s going to be easy to identify and secure the one for your event.
 So, before you get into your search, it’s important to understand a few of the big roadblocks event planners often bump into during the process.
 By being aware that you might encounter these challenges, you’ll be better equipped to deal with them.
 Here are four big ones.

 1. Finding Somebody Who Resonates with the Audience and Offers Strong Take-Home Value